AntonioLangiu/ecdsa_memory_footprint/README.md

 features present in the libraries.

-The goal of this comparison is to find the smallest library to implement ECDSA validation inside a bootloader, that must be as small as possible.
+The goal of this comparison is to find the smallest library to implement ECDSA validation inside a bootloader that must be as small as possible.
 For this reason the set of features included in many libraries are not needed in this application.